Skip to main content

 • Emotional expression — encourages healthy release rather than suppression

-• Sleep and rest — one of the premier crystals for insomnia relief
+• Sleep — one of the go-to crystals for insomnia relief

-• Truth and authenticity — helps strip away pretense and reveal genuine feelings
+• Authenticity — helps strip away pretense and reveal what you are actually feeling

 Folklore & Legends

-While Howlite lacks the millennia of folklore surrounding ancient stones, modern crystal practitioners have developed a rich body of lore around it.
-Some healers believe that Howlite can help access past-life memories, particularly those involving unresolved anger or communication issues.
+Howlite does not have the millennia of folklore that ancient stones carry, but modern crystal practitioners have built up a body of lore around it.
+Some healers believe Howlite can help access past-life memories, especially those involving unresolved anger or communication problems.
 In contemporary Native American-influenced crystal practices, Howlite is sometimes used in peace pipes and calming rituals.
-Crystal workers often tell the story that Howlite was "gifted to the modern world" specifically to help humanity cope with the accelerating pace of contemporary life.
+Crystal workers sometimes say that Howlite was "gifted to the modern world" specifically to help people cope with how fast everything moves now.

 Geological Profile